cositools/cosi-data-challenges/README.md

 - [Citing](#citing)

 ## Introduction
-Welcome to the third COSI Data Challenge (DC3)!
+Welcome to the fourth COSI Data Challenge (DC4)!
 The COSI Data Challenges are released on a yearly basis in preparation for the launch of the COSI Small Explorer (SMEX) class mission in 2027 ([Tomsick+23](https://ui.adsabs.harvard.edu/abs/2023arXiv230812362T/abstract)).
 They are based on simulated data, which is intended to closely mimic the real flight data.
 Every year the Data Challenges have increasingly more realistic source and background models, and they are analyzed with increasingly complete and matured analysis tools.
 In general there are two main goals of the Data Challenges:

 1. Facilitate development of the COSI data pipeline and analysis tools
    - With routine feedback from scientists